zylx0532/pasztor.at/_posts/2019-02-21-vim-is-not-an-ide.md

 And they don't even have to be expensive!
 [Visual Studio Code](https://code.visualstudio.com/), or [PyCharm Community Edition](https://www.jetbrains.com/pycharm/) are just a few examples for free, powerful IDEs.
 Take your pick!

+## You can still use vim

+If you're a vim addict, you don't have to give up any of that despite using a modern IDE.
+Most development environments offer vim emulation, so you can use all your vim text editing goodies.
+There is no reason not to embrace the IDE as a powerful tool to help you with your code, but still keep your keyboard-only text editing superpowers.